-- E. Cockpit: A padded headrest (1/2 inch thick "ethofoam" recommended minimum) is required behind driver's head.
+E. Cockpit: A padded headrest (1/2 inch thick "ethofoam" recommended minimum) is required behind driver's head.
 Similar padding inside the capsule around the driver's head is recommended.
 Padding may be added to the cockpit interior for driver comfort provided driver egress is not impeded.
 Driver head clearance minimum is 2 inches, with 4 inches clearance recommended.
 The top of the front of the capsule should be a minimum of 4" below eye level.
 For forward visibility, a windscreen may be incorporated in the opening of the reinforced structure such that the lowest edge of the opening is not more than 7" below eye level and must be a minimum of 2" below eye level.
 Steering wheel shall be removable with a 360 degree spring loaded release collar.
-A suitable arrangement shall be installed capable of closing the throttle(s) when the driver's foot is removed from the throttle pedal. - a) Canopy.
+A suitable arrangement shall be installed capable of closing the throttle(s) when the driver's foot is removed from the throttle pedal.
+This section is subject to revision if/when APBA categories that allow reinforced cockpits/canopies make changes to their rules.
+It is the intent of this section to maintain the highest level of safety based on the most current research and available information.

+- a) Canopy.
 If a reinforced cockpit was fitted with a canopy, it must be run.
 Canopy must be fitted with either a handle or a handhold to facilitate opening.
 Canopy with a latching system must be fitted with releases operable from both inside and outside the cockpit and flow-through ventilation must be provided.
 The hinge must be fitted with a quick release pin to facilitate rescue operations, and as the strength of materials has substantially improved since reinforced cockpits were introduced, it is recommended that a new canopy be fabricated using current materials. - b) Windshields.
 It is recommended that the windscreen shall be constructed using a minimum thickness of 3/16" (.187) of a shatterproof material.
 The use of polycarbonate material ("Lexan") or equivalent is recommended. - F. All reinforced cockpit hulls are required to have a left side and a right side rear view mirror attached exterior to the capsule. - G. The following information shall be labeled on the hull bottom under the cockpit using black letters on a white or orange background: boat number (12 inches high with 2 inch stroke); capsule; restraint release type (rotary or latch); air (if used); head restraint (if used).
 Letters for info other than boat number shall be 3 inch minimum height. - H. A driver in a reinforced cockpit shall: - a) Wear a type B or C lifejacket manufactured to APBA Life Jacket Basic Manufacturing Standards dated March 1, 2013.
 Specifically, A-100 rated life jackets shall NOT be worn in a capsule equipped tunnel hull.
 Likewise, the capsule life jacket does NOT qualify for use in other V&H classes where the A-100 rating is required. - b) Wear a flame retardant driving suit (SFI-3.2A/1 certified minimum). - I. Drivers of reinforced cockpit hulls must complete APBA Approved Capsule Training Program per the criteria established in APBA General Safety Rule 4, with frequency of test and evidence of completion per current OPC Safety Rules. - J. Fuel tank: It is recommended that the fuel tank is equipped with a check valve on the vent or other device to prevent fuel loss in case of an accident.
 Overboard venting of the fuel tank is recommended.